basednapkin-2/mod-ollama-chat/README.md

 ## Overview

-**mod-ollama-chat** is a significantly enhanced fork of the original `mod-ollama-chat` for AzerothCore.
-While the original module provided a basic bridge to a local Ollama API, this version rebuilds and expands upon that foundation to introduce a suite of advanced intelligence and awareness features.
-It transforms Player Bots from simple chat responders into dynamic, context-aware members of the game world.

-This fork focuses on three core areas of improvement: **deep contextual understanding**, **persistent memory and relationships**, and **server performance and stability**.
+**mod-ollama-chat** is an enhanced fork of the original `mod-ollama-chat` by DustinHendrickson for AzerothCore.

 ## Core Enhancements & New Features

-This version introduces a host of new systems and significantly upgrades the original module's functionality.

 - **Enhanced RAG (Retrieval-Augmented Generation) System**
     - **TF-IDF Vector Search**: A sophisticated C++ search model built with the Eigen library that understands word relevance, providing fast and accurate information retrieval.